Vĩnh Long province

-Vĩnh Long is a province located in the Mekong Delta of southwestern Vietnam.
+Vĩnh Long (/vi/) is a province located in the Mekong Delta of southwestern Vietnam.
 Its provincial capital is Long Châu ward.
 Its population is 4,257,581 and its area is 6,296.20 km2.
-After merging with Bến Tre and Trà Vinh provinces, Vinh Long province has many large river islands, including: River island Bảo, River island Minh and River island An Hoá.
-The east of the province has a coastline with the East Sea.
+After merging with Bến Tre and Trà Vinh provinces.
+The east of the province has a coastline with the South China Sea.

+Geography

+Vĩnh Long is a province located in the Mekong Delta region, 23km southwest of Hồ Chí Minh City.
+The province has a geographical location: